jbubb101/JaredsPortfolio/README.md

 <a name="profExp"></a>
 <hr>

-## Professional Experience
+## My Professional Journey
-<i>See my [LinkedIn](https://www.linkedin.com/in/jared-briggs-312704257/) or contact me at [jaredbriggs@gmail.com](mailto:jaredbriggs@gmail.com) | 702-467-2204</i>
+<i>Connect with me on [LinkedIn](https://www.linkedin.com/in/jared-briggs-312704257/) or reach out at [jaredbriggs@gmail.com](mailto:jaredbriggs@gmail.com)</i>

-### Claritas (Remote)
-**Intern — Data Analytics Group** (November 2024 - Present)
-- Streamlined Salesforce pipeline optimizing data flow enabling the use of generative AI
-- Worked on internal analytics focusing on customer retention & support, as well as evaluating employee performance
+### Data & AI Adventures

+I've been fortunate to work at the intersection of data analytics and artificial intelligence across multiple organizations.
+Currently, I'm helping **Claritas** optimize their Salesforce pipeline for generative AI applications while diving deep into customer retention analytics.

+My passion for AI solutions began at the **University of Denver** where I developed machine learning models that reduced write-up time by 25% while cutting errors in half.
+This experience led me to **Claritas** for a consulting role, where I built a custom RAG (Retrieval-Augmented Generation) internal tool that transformed their workflow efficiency by 50%.

-### JTB Consulting (Denver & Reno)
+### Consulting Impact
-**Software Consultant** (February 2024 - Present)
-- Advised and consulted with more than six companies such as NPR, MMA Global, and J&J on artificial intelligence, machine learning, and automation
-- Managed client expectations and delivered recommendations on time, improving client satisfaction scores by 22%

-### Angel NV (Reno, Nevada)
-**Analyst** (October 2021 - Present)
-- Analyzed 100+ potential companies for investment and helped decide where 2+ million would be invested
-- Conducted complex risk analysis narrowing 100 companies down to 10

-### YouTube (Denver, Colorado)
-**Content Creator & YouTube Partner** (June 2023 - Present)
-- Amassed over 47 million views in a month, with a single day record of 2.6 million views
-- Utilized machine learning models in conjunction with data modeling to achieve an average of 1,000+ new subscribers a day

-### University of Denver (Denver, Colorado)
-**AI Student Worker** (May 2024 - October 2024)
-- Created a mix of AI & machine learning models to make write ups 25% quicker with roughly 50% less errors
-- Collaborated with nine employees to capture optimal business requirements

-### Claritas (Reno, Nevada)
-**Consultant — AI & Machine Learning Group** (November 2023 - January 2024)
-- Utilized AI to build a custom RAG internal tool to streamline production & automate work leading to 50% task completion speed
-- Completed tasks 10% quicker than expected and presented final product to CEO
+As a **Software Consultant at JTB Consulting**, I've advised major organizations including NPR, MMA Global, and Johnson & Johnson on implementing AI and automation strategies.
+By carefully managing client expectations and delivering actionable recommendations, we've improved client satisfaction scores by 22%.

+During my time with **Brunswick**, I tackled massive datasets—segmenting over 10,000 data points and thousands of zip codes while streamlining existing pipelines to reduce data volume by approximately 35%.

+### Investment Analysis

+Since 2021, I've been an **Analyst with Angel NV** in Reno, where I've evaluated more than 100 potential investment opportunities.
+My risk analysis work has helped direct over $2 million in investments, narrowing the field from 100 companies to the 10 most promising ventures.

-### Brunswick (Remote)
+### Content Creation

-**Consultant — Data Analytics Division** (November 2022 - December 2022)
-- Segmented 10,000+ data points and segmented 1000s of zip codes into custom segments
-- Utilized existing pipelines, streamlined data and reduced volume and load by roughly 35%
+My analytical mindset extends to my work as a **YouTube Content Creator**, where I've leveraged data modeling and machine learning to grow my channel to over 47 million monthly views.
+By applying data-driven strategies to content development, I've achieved consistent growth of 1,000+ new subscribers daily.

 [<img src="https://user-images.githubusercontent.com/91146906/152072378-b0168a2d-e85c-47c6-a272-fcfb3f6a44ae.svg" height="35"/>](#top)